RubenWerdmuller/minikube-workshop/README.md

 npx create-next-app@latest
 ```

 Now add a fetch to our API somewhere so we know we're in contact!
+Make sure you use a different port to start your front-end.

 ```js
   useEffect(() => {